The Marketing Communications process

-- UM Consultant reviews and assesses type and scope of request.
-Work assigned to appropriate area – e.g. Publications, Campaigns (advertising and media) – who may request further clarification/detail
+- UM Consultant reviews and assesses type and scope of the request.
+Work assigned to the appropriate area – e.g. Publications, Campaigns (advertising and media) – who may request further clarification/detail

 - A response to the brief is developed, e.g. new creative concept, media plan, adaptation to existing advert

 - Response reviewed by University Marketing and Area and assessed against the brief.
-Depending upon scope/complexity of work, this may involve other key stakeholders (e.g. new advertising concepts require Chief Marketing Officer)
+Depending upon scope/complexity of work, this may involve other key stakeholders (e.g. new advertising concepts require Director, Brand and Marketing)